Urologic Dysfunction After Menopause (cont.)

 Bladder control problems

 Bladder control problems, or urinary incontinence, occur with greater frequency in both men and women as they age.
-An estimated 1 in 10 people aged 65 years and older experience bladder control problems that can range from a little leakage to uncontrollable wetting.
-An estimated 13 million people in the United States suffer from bladder control problems, but the problem is more common in women than in men.
-Studies have suggested that 15% to 35% of women older than 60 years and living at home have some form of incontinence.
+Many people aged 65 years and older experience bladder control problems that can range from a little leakage to uncontrollable wetting.
+The problem is more common in women than in men.
+Studies have suggested that a significant percentage of women older than 60 years and living at home have some form of incontinence.

 Bladder control problems have many possible causes, including reduced levels of estrogen in the body.
 For menopausal women, contributing factors may be nerve damage from childbirth, pelvic surgery, and weakened pelvic floor muscles.